By Emily Dings

 “We don’t want anyone to go without,” Johnson notes, a statement that could easily have come from Schulman, Iseman, or Lambert.
 It’s clear that in the amputee community, you don’t have to look very far to find the helpers.

-SLIDER and TOP IMAGE: Image by Matilde Simas.
+TOP IMAGE: Image by Matilde Simas.